jduimovich/appstudio-e2e-demos/README.md

 # appstudio-e2e-demos

 This repo contains a selection of App Studio Demos.
-The Demos consist of the Application and Components needed to bootstrap a demo as well as an "add-on" which adds content which may be missing from app-studio generated gitops repos.
-As these are fixed in app studio, the add-ons will be removed.
+The Demos consist of the Application and Components needed to bootstrap a demo.

-Run `./run.sh` to try it on a app studio cluster ...
+Run `./menu.sh` to try it on a app studio cluster ...
-Note: As per the infra-deployments examples, you need to set `MY_QUAY_USER` and `MY_QUAY_TOKEN` to enable push images to your registry.
+Note: As per the infra-deployments examples, you need to set `MY_QUAY_USER` and `MY_QUAY_TOKEN` to enable push images to your personal registry.

 <img width="953" alt="image" src="https://user-images.githubusercontent.com/7844190/172205712-983f2b33-ec77-453e-bf5b-b0c773f09469.png">